SoftUni-Internal/interactive-content/RO/Course.md

-# Programming Fundamentals with JavaScitpt
+# JavaScript Fundamentals - Methods and Arrays

 ## Description
-This course teaches the **fundamentals of coding**, such as:
+This course teaches the **basics of coding**, such as:
  - Using variables and expressions
  - Reading and printing at the console
  - Writing conditional logic (if-else)